 We call this level reduction the "Loudness Penalty" - the lower the LP numbers, the more your music will be turned down to match other songs.

 For example, a Loudness Penalty of -2.4 on YouTube means your song will be played back 2.4 dB quieter than its original loudness.

-These numbers are not targets.
-Streaming companies apply loudness normalization so we don’t have to.
+However, these numbers are not targets.
+Streaming services apply loudness normalization so we don’t have to.
 Use them to Preview your music and compare with suitable reference material.

 If the results sound good, you don’t need to take any action.
 However, you may decide you’d like to experiment with lower levels to see if you prefer a more dynamic sound.
 We do!

 Each streaming service chooses their own method of measuring loudness, and how loud the loudest songs should be played (the reference level).
 This means there is a slightly different Loudness Penalty for each service.
 For more insight into the different ways each streaming service implements the Loundess Penalty, request more information below.